ViralTexts/gtr-clusters/clusters/18751023-sn84038126-ACanadianPhrase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ocence and purity look outward from
-Within none the lees do vice, intempcrauco,
-and debauchery make their indelible im­
-pressions upon it.
-Idiocy, rage, cowardice
-and passion leave deeper marks even than
-the virtues of modesty, truth, chastity and
-hope.
-Even beauty grows more beautiful
-from the pure thoughts that arise within it
-At one of the ritualistic churches in the
-suburbs of London, certain of the lad)
-from 6 A. M. to II F. M., and durinj
-every hour of that period one of them hai
-to be In the ohureh praying and watching

-VOL. X.-NO. 8.

-Mit and Jmmor.
-&quot;That&#x27;s whatl’B been telling tolly.&quot;
 Canada&#x27;s bright and sensible Gevernor-
 General, Lord Daferla, has given the
 Dominion people a new by-word, which